junhao7622/Instrumented-Principal-Components-Analysis-Replication/docs/Literature_review.md

-# Instrumented Principal Component Analysis (IPCA): A Comprehensive Statistical and Implementation Guide
+# Instrumented Principal Component Analysis (IPCA): A Comprehensive Statistical and Implementation Thought

 Based on: Kelly, Pruitt, and Su (2019) "Characteristics are covariances: A unified model of risk and return"